TTL & Expiration Handling in Web Push

 POST https://fcm.googleapis.com/fcm/send/<subscription_endpoint> HTTP/1.1

-Authorization: Bearer <vapid_jwt>
+Authorization: WebPush <vapid_jwt>

 Content-Type: application/octet-stream